mbari-org/gpdviz-sjs/README.md

 ## Running

+### Direct execution

+To execute Gpdviz you will need a [Java runtime environment](https://www.java.com/), access to a PostgreSQL server, and ability to create a database and a user on that server for Gpdviz purposes.

 Download the latest executable JAR `gpdviz-x.y.z.jar` from https://github.com/gpdviz/gpdviz/releases/.

-To execute Gpdviz you will need a [Java runtime environment](https://www.java.com/), access to a PostgreSQL server, and ability to create a database and a user on that server for Gpdviz purposes.

 - Gpdviz expects a number of parameters for its regular execution.
 These parameters are to be indicated in a local `conf/gpdviz.conf` file.
 A template of such file, with